Narrowboat

 The first narrow boats played a key role in the economic changes of the British Industrial Revolution.
 They were wooden boats drawn by a horse walking on the canal towpath led by a crew member.
 Horses were gradually replaced by steam and then diesel engines.
-By the end of the 19th century it was common practice to paint roses and castles on narrowboats and their fixtures and fittings.
+By the end of the 19th century, it was common practice to paint roses and castles on narrowboats and their fixtures and fittings.
 This tradition has continued into the 21st century, but not all narrowboats have such decorations.

 Modern narrowboats are used for holidays, weekend breaks, touring, or as permanent or part-time residences.
 Usually, they have steel hulls and a steel superstructure.
-The hull's flat base is usually 10mm thick, the hull sides 6mm or 8mm, the cabin sides 6mm, and the roof 4mm or 6mm.
-The numbers of boats have been rising, with the number of licensed boats (not all of them narrowboats) on canals and rivers managed by the Canal & River Trust (CRT) estimated at about 27,000 in 2006; by 2019, this had risen to 34,367.
+The hull's flat base is usually 10 mm thick, the hull sides 6 mm or 8 mm, the cabin sides 6 mm, and the roof 4 mm or 6 mm.
+The numbers of boats have been rising, with the number of licensed boats (not all of them narrowboats) on canals and rivers managed by the Canal & River Trust (CRT) estimated at 27,000 in 2006; by 2019, this had risen to 34,367.
 Although a small number of steel narrowboats dispense with the need for a rear steering deck entirely, by imitating some river cruisers in providing wheel steering from a central cockpit, most narrowboats' steering is by a tiller on the stern.
 There are three major configurations for the stern: traditional stern, cruiser stern and semi-traditional stern.

 Terminology

 The narrowboat (one word) definition in the Oxford English Dictionary is:

-Earlier quotations listed in the Oxford English Dictionary use the term "narrow boat", with the most recent, a quotation from an advertisement in Canal Boat & Inland Waterways in 1998, uses "narrowboat".
+Earlier quotations listed use the term narrow boat, with the most recent, a quotation from an advertisement in Canal Boat & Inland Waterways in 1998, using narrowboat.